Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density Functional Theory: Results

 \section{Results}

-The above described DNN-MBDQ model is tested in connection to PBE and PBE0 density functionals as this allows for a ready comparison with ready available literature including the dipole-only DNN-MBD model.
-The usual S66x8 dataset for noncovalent biologically relevant interactions\cite{s66x8} consisting of 66 dimers placed at 8 different inter-molecular distances (CCSD(T) complete basis set interaction energies) was taken as reference to tune the $\beta$ parameter in Eq.\eqref{fermi} for the two functional chosen and the optimal values are shown in Table \ref{tab:betas} together with the ones relative to the dipole-only based DNN-MBD.
+The S66x8 dataset for noncovalent biologically relevant interactions\cite{s66x8} consisting of 66 dimers placed at 8 different inter-molecular distances (CCSD(T) complete basis set interaction energies) was taken as reference to tune the $\beta$ parameter in Eq.\eqref{fermi} for the three functionals here discussed and the optimal values relative to the DNN-MBDQ model are shown in Table \ref{tab:betas} together with the ones for dipole-only based DNN-MBD. $l_{\mu \mu}$, $l_{\mu Q}$ and $l_{QQ}$ factors are set to 1, 2.8 and 3.0 respectively as these have proven to be good and transferable values for different functionals.

 We observe that the PBE0/DNN-MBDQ method requires a larger range-separation parameter compared to the correspondent PBE-based model.
-This is consistent to what observed also in the PBE/DNN-MBD model due to the PBE0 functional's improved description of short-range exchange-correlation.\\ Moreover, the DNN-MBDQ model requires larger range-separation parameters compared to the DNN-MBD one, and this can be rationalized in virtue of the additional stabilizing dispersion contributions arising from the dipole-quadrupole and quadrupole-quadrupole interactions being the many-body analogues of the pairwise $C_8$ and $C_{10}$ terms in Eq.\eqref{c6c8c10}.\\ It is now of interest to compare the DNN-MBDQ error for the present dataset with the ones related to different dipole-only MBD models, Tab.\ref{tab:s66x8}.
+This is consistent to what observed also in the PBE/DNN-MBD model due to the PBE0 functional's improved description of short-range exchange-correlation.\\ Moreover, the DNN-MBDQ model requires larger range-separation parameters compared to the DNN-MBD one, and this can be rationalized by virtue of the additional stabilizing dispersion contributions arising from the dipole-quadrupole and quadrupole-quadrupole interactions being the many-body analogues of the pairwise $C_8$ and $C_{10}$ terms in Eq.\eqref{c6c8c10}.
+We note, in passing, that compared to the original MBD method based on Hirshfeld partitioning for the same functionals (PBE and PBE0), our DNN-MBD model requires smaller $\beta$ values.
+The reason has to be sought in the relatively smaller AIM volumes predicted by the MBISA method used to build the DNN training set and the consequent effects in AIM volume-scaled polarizabilities for which less screening is necessary.

+Focusing now on the B86bPBE dispersionless case, we observe that both the DNN-MBD and DNN-MBDQ models require a smaller range-separation parameter (less damping) compared to their PBE/PBE0 counterparts.
+This is completely in line with the less stabilizing nature of the B86bPBE functional arising from its dispersion-free features as shown in Figure \ref{fig:ar2} where the pure potential energy surface of the argon dimer for the PBE and B86bPBE functionals are shown.
+In fact, a less damped DNN-MBDQ correction leads to model dispersion at shorter ranges where functionals such as PBE and PBE0 usually involve more damped dispersion corrections to avoid double counting, Figure \ref{fig:zones}.\\

+It is now of interest to compare the DNN-MBDQ error for the present dataset with the ones related to different dipole-only MBD models, Table \ref{tab:s66x8}, where the DFT-D3 correction to the PBE functional is also included as a reference method considering its broad use and popularity.